kubeflow/manifests/README.md

 # Only uncomment ONE of the following overlays, they are mutually exclusive,
 # see `common/oauth2-proxy/overlays/` for more options.

 # OPTION 1: works on most clusters, does NOT allow K8s service account
 #           tokens to be used from outside the cluster via the Istio ingress-gateway.
 #
 kustomize build common/oauth2-proxy/overlays/m2m-dex-only/ | kubectl apply -f -
 kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=oauth2-proxy' --timeout=180s -n oauth2-proxy

-# Option 2: works on Kind/K3D and many other clusters with the proper configuration, and allows K8s service account tokens to be used
+# Option 2: works on Kind, K3D, Rancher, GKE and many other clusters with the proper configuration, and allows K8s service account tokens to be used
 #           from outside the cluster via the Istio ingress-gateway.
 For example for automation with github actions.
 #           In the end you need to patch the issuer and jwksUri fields in the requestauthentication resource in the istio-system namespace
 #           as for example done in /common/oauth2-proxy/overlays/m2m-dex-and-kind/kustomization.yaml